 - Deposits and Kill Fees.
 If you have an event booked for this summer or fall, you likely are considering canceling.
 You may have a deposit or sizable kill fee obligation.
 Many venue / hotel contracts do have force majeure clauses like those discussed above.
 And in these circumstances, they can be helpful to you.
 Also, we are finding that many venues and hotels recognize the unique situation and are allowing their customers to reschedule the event without a kill fee.
 Contact your lawyer to review your options and for assistance in negotiating an event agreement.

 - Loans and Leases.
 If you think you may have trouble meeting upcoming lease or loan obligations, talk to your landlord and bank.
-Often in disaster situations, landlords and lenders offer deferments.
+Often in disaster situations, landlords and lenders offer or are willing to accept deferments.
 Landlords and lenders have lots of customers in the same situation as you are in right now. they likely are developing a plan to work with tenants and borrowers since it will do little good to to evict businesses en masse or declare mass defaults.
+You may need to have an income statement ready to show how revenue has been affected (or data about canceled / postponed projects) in order to make your case to the landlord.
 Keep an eye out for local, state, or federal legislation offering additional relief.

 By now you have certainly heard of some of the new legislation coming out of Washington D.C.
 Summarized below are the provisions we believe are most applicable to agencies.
 There may be other relief offered in your state or locally.
 Check with your local authorities for information on these programs.